 The Trustees ensure that staff members have the skills, knowledge and understanding necessary to keep safe any children on roll who are looked after by a local authority.
-Staff will be alerted to the particular potential vulnerabilities of any looked after children in the School.
+Staff will be alerted to the particular potential vulnerabilities of any looked after children in the College.
 The Deputy Head Pastoral is the designated member of staff who has responsibility for their welfare and progress.
-The School ensures that they are appropriately trained in order to carry out their role and to liaise with virtual school heads.
+The College ensures that they are appropriately trained in order to carry out their role.